farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 with the IP address and gRPC port of the Hub.
 Once connected, a Client instance can:

 - Query for messages by user or type.
-- Query for on-chain Farcaster Contracts state.
+- Query for onchain Farcaster Contracts state.
 - Subscribe to changes by type.
 - Upload new messages.